thin-edge/thin-edge.io/docs/src/references/c8y-configuration-management.md

 * If the file `/etc/tedge/c8y/c8y-configuration-plugin.toml`
   is not found, empty, ill-formed or not-readable then only `c8y-configuration-plugin.toml` is managed from the cloud.
+* Similarly, when there is a directory `/etc/tedge/c8y/$CHILD_DEVICE_ID/` but the file `/etc/tedge/c8y/$CHILD_DEVICE_ID/c8y-configuration-plugin.toml` is not found , empty, ill-formed or not-readable then only `$CHILD_DEVICE_ID/c8y-configuration-plugin.toml` is managed from the cloud.
 * If the file `/etc/tedge/c8y/c8y-configuration-plugin.toml` is ill-formed or cannot be read then an error is logged, but the operation proceed as if the file were empty.
+  Similarly, for any file `/etc/tedge/c8y/$CHILD_DEVICE_ID/c8y-configuration-plugin.toml`.
+  So, the issue can be fixed from the cloud.

 The behavior of the `c8y_configuration_plugin` is also controlled by the configuration of thin-edge: